Dismantling the White Default

 "White as default" is when whiteness is the litmus test for what is considered normal behavior, culture, and appearance.

-Through media, books, visual media, politics...etc. we are socialized to think it's normal to be white and everyone else is defined by their proximity to whiteness.
+Through media, books, visual media, politics, etc., we are socialized to think it's normal to be White and everyone else is defined by their proximity to whiteness.
 Think about how difficult it is to find "nude" shoes and lipsticks for most shades darker than a light tan.
-Or even try to find a non-white main character in a book or movie that isn't specifically about race or is a biography.
+Or even try to find a non-White main character in a book or movie that isn't a biography or specifically about race.

-A common problem I see is the disparity between the description of the white vs. non white characters.
-Almost all stories will have some kind physical description of (at least) the major characters.
+A common problem I see is the disparity between the descriptions of the White vs. non-White characters.
+Almost all stories will have some kind of physical description of (at least) the major characters.
 How detailed the description will differ based on the writing style of the author and the character itself (not all characters require physical descriptions).

-Non white characters always have some form of description to make sure their non whiteness is made clear, usually via a description of skin tone.
-It becomes problematic, however, when there isn't be a comparable descriptor for any of the white characters.
-The absence of that description (really the absence of race) IS the trigger for the reader to understand of the character is white.
+Non-White characters always have some form of description to make sure their race is made very clear, usually via a description of skin tone or by simply stating it outright.
+It becomes problematic, however, when there isn't a comparable descriptor for any of the White characters.
+The absence of a racial description (really the absence of race) IS the trigger for the reader to understand the character is White.

-It's really important for me to point out that race isn't the only category where this happens.
-When we write about different marginalized identities the non-marginalized side of that category is always the default.
-A character's non-hetero sexuality is overtly made known where all others are assumed straight.
-The same goes for physical disabilities, gender binaries, citizenship...etc.
+I need to point out that race isn't the only category where this happens.
+When we write about different marginalized identities, the non-marginalized side of that category is always the default.
+A character's non-hetero sexuality is overtly made known, where all others are assumed straight.
+The same goes for physical disabilities, gender binaries, citizenship, etc.

-As you think about your characters, and how you describe them, be equitable.
-If you have a reason why pointing out a character is brown or black than you also have a reason to point out that another character is not.
+1. As you think about your characters and how you describe them, be equitable.
+If you have a reason to point out that a character is brown or Black then you also have a reason to point out that another character is White.

-2. We're Here to help.
+3. We're here to help.
 Hire a sensitivity reader to help you point out the moments when you are perpetuating these harmful defaults.

 Previous